 What is The Week?

-Both are designed for readers who want to know what's going on in the world, but don’t have the time read a daily newspaper from cover to cover - let alone all of them.
+In all its forms, The Week is designed for readers who want to know what's going on in the world, but don’t have the time to read a daily newspaper from cover to cover - let alone all of them.

 In Britain alone, the papers amount to a staggering 5,800 pages a week – almost ten million words.